South Africa – Western Cape

 In the main lodge, they have a selection of luxury and deluxe rooms, suites and their newest accommodation, the Cederberg House, a two-bedroom villa, which has its own guide included.
 The facilities include a spa, three swimming pools, two restaurants plus the extraordinary dining experiences at the shepherd’s hut and Embers.
 They also have a large garden, as they try to grow as many ingredients as possible.

-On our last full day, we spent the day in Franschhoek and made use of the Wine Tram to visit a couple of Vineyards.
-We visited three in total, including Môreson, Leaopard’s Leap and Rickety Bridge.
+On our last full day in South Africa, we spent the day in Franschhoek and made use of the Wine Tram to visit a couple of Vineyards.
+We visited three in total, including Môreson, Leopard’s Leap and Rickety Bridge.
 I preferred leopard’s leap out of the ones we visited as it gave the best value for a wine tasting at only 55 rand for 6 premium wines.
 We then had some free time to explore Franschhoek centre and the shops.

-The Le quartier Francais, is located centrally in Franschhoek, and is the largest of the Three Leeu properties with 32 rooms and 2 villas.
+The Le quartier Francais is located centrally in Franschhoek, and is the largest of the Three Leeu properties with 32 rooms and two villas.
 This hotel has two restaurants, La Petite Colombe and Protégé.
-Leeu also own two offsite restaurants, the Marigold Indian restaurant and Tuk Tuk, a Mexican restaurant, and if guests dine at either they can assign the bill to the rooms.
+Leeu also owns two offsite restaurants, the Marigold Indian restaurant, and Tuk Tuk, a Mexican restaurant, and if guests dine at either they can assign the bill to the rooms.
 We ate at the Tuk Tuk restaurant, and the food was excellent.

-Today we started our journey home.
+Today we started our journey home from South Africa.
 When we arrived at Johannesburg airport there were long queues.
 I would recommend booking the meet and greet service, as you get fast-tracked through security and passport control.

-Also, some hotels have introduced their own water system, which runs on ground water, and recycles water where possible.
+Also, some Sout African hotels have introduced their own water system, which runs on groundwater, and recycles water where possible.

-Another method, that both hotels and restaurants use, is putting aerator on the tap, so that the water comes out much finer and uses much less water in total.
+Another method, that both hotels and restaurants use, is putting an aerator on the tap so that the water comes out much finer and uses much less water in total.